flux-iac/tofu-controller/docs/use-tf-controller/build-and-use-a-custom-runner-image.md

 # Build and Use a Custom Runner Image

-To build a custom runner image, you need a Dockerfile that extends the base image and that adds OpenTofu (plus any additional required tooling).
+To build a custom runner image, you need a Dockerfile that extends the base image and that adds OpenTofu or Terraform (plus any additional required tooling).

 The repository that contains the base images is [here](ghcr.io/flux-iac/tf-runner).

 All base image tags follow the following format: `${TF_CONTROLLER_VERSION}-base`.

+## Using Terraform Instead of OpenTofu

+The default runner images use OpenTofu.
+To use Terraform:

+1. Use the `-terraform` tagged image: `ghcr.io/flux-iac/tf-runner:v0.16.0-rc.7-terraform`
+2. Specify this in your Helm values or per-resource configuration

+## Available Dockerfiles

+The project provides four Dockerfiles:

+- `runner.Dockerfile` - OpenTofu binary (default)
+- `runner-terraform.Dockerfile` - Terraform binary
+- `runner-azure.Dockerfile` - OpenTofu binary with Azure CLI
+- `runner-terraform-azure.Dockerfile` - Terraform binary with Azure CLI

+Build using the appropriate Dockerfile for your needs.

 ## Prerequisites